How does this medication work? What will it do for me?

 Avoid injecting this medication into an area of skin that is sore, red, infected, or otherwise damaged.
 If your prescribed dose is 675 mg (3 injections of 225 mg) every 3 months, you may use the same body area for all 3 injections, but do not inject them into the same spot.

-Fremanezumab should be clear and colourless.
+Fremanezumab should be clear and colourless to slightly yellow.
 Do not use the syringe if you notice particles or anything unusual in the appearance of the solution.
 Remove the syringe from the refrigerator and allow it to warm to room temperature for 30 minutes before injecting the dose.
 Do not shake the syringe, as this may cause the medication to break down and not be effective.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.